Laotian sausage Credit: The Sum of Travel

 “We’ll combine all the best aspects of real South East Asian barbecue, from skewered meats to Vietnamese-style lemongrass spare ribs to Laotian sausage,” says Nguyen.
 “It’s the sort of food we’ve enjoyed at family backyard barbecues since childhood.”

-click to enlarge The Mongolorian - Rob Bartlett
+The Mongolorian Credit: Rob Bartlett

 Nguyen estimates interior and exterior updates will take about a month and is aiming to open the restaurant “by the end of September or early October.”